The convex core of quasifuchsian manifolds with particles: Compactness statements

+It remains to show that $M_\infty$ has the same topological type as $M_n$ and that its metric is convex co-compact.
+To do that we will show that the diameter of $ C(M_n)$ is uniformly bounded.
+It will follow that $C(M_n)$ converges to a convex set with the same topological type.

+\begin{lemma} Let $(M_n)_{n\in \N}$ be a sequence of quasifuchsian manifolds with particles with the same topological type and converging angles.
+Suppose that the sequence of induced metrics $(m_n)_{n\in\N}$ on the boundary of the convex cores converges.
+Then the diameter of $C(M_n)$ is uniformely bounded. \end{lemma}

-\begin{proof} As we have said before the branched cover $(\bar M,\bar g_n)$ can be viewed as a manifold with negative curvature with concentrated negative curvature along the singularities.
-It follows that $(\bar M,\bar g_n)$ satisfies the Margulis Lemma.
-As a consequence a very short geodesic in $(\bar M,\bar g_n)$ lies in a very deep embedded tube.
-Using that observation we will show that there is a uniform lower bound on the length of any fixed curve in $\bar \convn$.
+\begin{proof} Consider a negatively curved ramified cover $\overline{M}_n$ of $M_n$ whose topological type does not eventually depend on $n$.
+It follows from the Margulis Lemma that a very short geodesic in $\overline{M}_n$ lies in a very deep embedded tube.
+Using this observation we will show that there is a uniform lower bound on the length of any fixed curve in $ C(\overline{M}_n)$.